andyl/uber_gen/README.md

 This repo is to explore ideas for scriptable code generation in Elixir, inspired by a thread on [Elixir Forum][f].
-For now we're practicing "Readme Driven Development", writing the README and soliciting feedback before deciding if it's worth it to write the code.
+For now we're practicing "Readme Driven Development", gathering feedback before deciding if it's worth it to write the code.

 [f]: https://elixirforum.com/t/what-would-you-think-about-a-new-web-framework-that-extends-phoenix-with-rails-like-or-django-like-built-in-features/26371/8

+A professional Phoenix app typically uses many add-on packages - LiveView, Pow, Bamboo, and the like.
+Add-on packages often require manual configuration.
+The problem: manual install instructions can be hard to follow.
+Evidence of the
-Evidence of the problem: innumerable `HowTos` with eye-watering detail.
+problem: innumerable `HowTos` with eye-watering detail.
+Here are some
-Here are some examples:
+examples:

 - [How to install Bootstrap on a Phoenix 1.4 project][1]
 - [LiveView Installation][2]
 - [Phoenix Authentication with Pow - Part 1][3]
-- etc. etc.

 [1]: https://elixirforum.com/t/what-would-you-think-about-a-new-web-framework-that-extends-phoenix-with-rails-like-or-django-like-built-in-features/26371/8
 [2]: https://github.com/phoenixframework/phoenix_live_view/blob/master/guides/introduction/installation.md
 [3]: https://experimentingwithcode.com/phoenix-authentication-with-pow-part-1/

-Firstly, thank you authors for your invaluable HowTo guides.
+Firstly - thank you authors for your invaluable HowTo guides!
 Keep them coming!

-Having said that - there are problems with "HowTo Driven Generation" (HDG).
+But there are problems with "HowTo Driven Generation" (HDG):

-- HDG is time consuming and error-prone
+- HDG is time consuming - some installations can literally take days
+- Manual configuration is error-prone
 - HDG instructions become out-of-date with tools
 - HDG is a barrier to entry for new programmers
 - HDG friction discourages new code exploration